PastranaDigital/practing_github/README.md

 All my troubles seemed so far away (begrudgingly)

-Now it looks as though they're here to stay
+Now it looks as though they're here to stay (sung with ire)

 Oh, I believe in yesterday